Wild Blue Yonder (Doctor Who): Development

 Plot and cast details were deliberately kept secret in the build-up to the episode, leading to speculation it would feature cameo appearances of previous incarnations of the Doctor, with Davies later saying that he had conflicting plans for the episode and originally considered including an appearance by the First Doctor and a robot-filled cellar.
 Before the episode was broadcast, director Tom Kingsley made a statement attempting to calm speculation, and afterwards Davies explained that the secrecy was because it was "the simplest of the lot", as he had scrapped all other concepts in order to focus on the core premise of Tennant and Tate's characters being alone with the Not-Things on the spaceship.
 Some critics described "Wild Blue Yonder" as a bottle episode because it used limited sets and had a small cast.

 The episode primarily uses VFX and computer-generated imagery to create the appearance of the spaceship's interior; Davies stated that this was inspired by the 1978 serial Underworld, which also used special VFX techniques to portray the episode's setting.
 The episode references The Timeless Child and the Flux from his predecessor Chris Chibnall's era of the show, with the Not-Things taunting the Doctor about events that happened during these episodes.
 In one scene, the Doctor invokes a superstition by laying a line of salt to halt the Not-Things.
 In the following episode, "The Giggle", this is revealed to be the cause of the appearance of the Toymaker, and has larger repercussions in the following season.

 The VFX and Art teams collaborated on design for the sets, primarily the main hallway.
 Pre-visualisations were made in order to create references for scene outlines.
 The design of the ship used in concept art for the episode remained consistent throughout production, with Davies describing the goal as aiming for an "ideal" with the design.
 3D models were taken of Tennant and Tate and were used by the VFX and props teams to create the Not-Things's body abnormalities.
 Tennant and Tate used physical props to simulate the inhuman aspects of the Not-Things, such as plastic teeth and an oversized controllable arm.
 A prosthetic leg with extra knees was created for Tate, and a prosthetic face was used to double for Tennant.
 Production designer Phil Sims and graphic designer Stephen Fielding created a language of glyphs to decorate the ship.
 These glyphs were inspired by horse hooves, with Sims citing the pilot of the ship's equine appearance for this.

-The old robot, nicknamed "Jimbo," was constructed as a puppet in order to make sure the design did not appear human.
+The old robot, nicknamed "Jimbo", was constructed as a puppet in order to make sure the design did not appear human.
 An aluminium frame was constructed from scratch, and 3D printing and fibreglass moulds were used.
-The final prop was controlled by a team of five pupeteers, who controlled the joints individually.
+The final prop was controlled by a team of five puppeteers, who controlled the joints individually.